sdambo-git/spc-x-host-configuration/README.md

 ## Environment

-The host environment for this document was a single GH200 node running OpenShift 4.20.
+The host environment for this document was a single GH200 node running OpenShift 4.20 with Local Volume Storage Operator already configured.
 The NFD, SR-IOV, NMState, NVIDIA Network, NVIDIA Maintenance and NVIDIA GPU operators were all installed but need to be configured.

 ## Set Core User Password for Troubleshooting